-In another last performance, the lieutenants of God are overjoyed upon the crash of the demons.
-The imitate drinking the blood and devouring the flesh of the fallen victims.
-This dance spread the news of annihilation of chaos and disorder perpetrated by the demons.
-Mawali music proclaims restoration of order and the final defeat of the forces of evil.
+In another last performance, the lieutenants of God are overjoyed by the crash of the demons.
+They imitate drinking the blood and devouring the flesh of the fallen victims.
+This dance spread the news of the annihilation of chaos and disorder perpetrated by the demons.
+Mawali music proclaims the restoration of order and the final defeat of the forces of evil.
 After that symbolizes the beginning of easeful life and regeneration upon the removal of fear and the threat of Sumbha and Nishumbha.
 A pair of Khyaks plays to their heart’s content and enjoy sports of their liking.
-They are happy in the new found calm and prosperity under the bright autumn air.
+They are happy in the newfound calm and prosperity under the bright autumn air.
 Vijaya Nritya provides lastly a finale to the Mahankali Dance accompanied by attendants, hion, Dhunand retinues heralding a new era of peace and prosperity in Indraloka, heaven.

 With the fast beats of drums loudly, cymbals and tune of Mwali Lakhe are performed during Indra Jatra (July-September).
 It is played in the open ground before a temple or in places.
 The performer is believed to get possessed by the spirit of Lakhe and makes jests in good humor or attack violently upon those who tease him.
 In the set of this dance, there is a small boy of about ten years named Jhallencha who will tease the Lakhe in this dance performance.

-On the third day of the Indra Jatra festival the chariot festival of the living Goddess Kumari, Bhairaba and Ganesa are observed and taken around the Kathmandu city.
+On the third day of the Indra Jatra festival, the chariot festival of the living Goddess Kumari, Bhairaba, and Ganesa are observed and taken around Kathmandu city.
 The chariot festival of Kumari, Bhairaba, and Ganesa lasts for three days.
 The most unusual festival of the world is that of Kumari the living Goddess of Nepal, in which the king participates to pay his respect to the living Goddess.
-During this festival, local people participate in making merriments playing musical instruments chanting hymns and prayers in honor of them.
-At that time thousands of people assemble at the street, every and in the terraces of Manjudewal and Trailokya Mohan Temple of Durbar Square of Kathmandu to see the chariot festival of the living Goddess Kumari, Bhairaba and Ganesa.
+During this festival, local people participate in making merriments playing musical instruments chanting hymns, and prayers in honor of them.
+At that time thousands of people assemble at the street, every and in the terraces of Manjudewal and Trailokya Mohan Temple of Durbar Square of Kathmandu to see the chariot festival of the living Goddess Kumari, Bhairaba, and Ganesa.
 Their Majesties King and Queen and other members of Royal family, Prime Minister, other Ministers, high ranking civil and officers, members of constitutional bodies, foreign attend in Gaddi Baithak.
-Gaddi Baithak or an assembly room with throne was constructed by Rana Prime Minister in modern European style.
-This Assembly room was a great importance for a variety of political, religious and administrative reasons during the Rana regime and even after the overthrow of the Rana regime.
-It is in this assembly room that the ceremony of credentials takes place where His Majesty King received a letter of credence from the newly appointed ambassador of different countries before 2017 B. S
+Gaddi Baithak or an assembly room with a throne was constructed by Rana Prime Minister in modern European style.
+This Assembly room was of great importance for a variety of political, religious, and administrative reasons during the Rana regime and even after the overthrow of the Rana regime.
+It is in this assembly room that the ceremony of credentials takes place where His Majesty King received a letter of credence from the newly appointed ambassador of different countries before 2017 B. S.

 After the preliminary ceremony the Kumari, Bhairaba, and Ganesa and all living, Kumari is a real living goddess but Bhairaba and Ganesa are represented as Ganesa and Bhairab in human form, seated in three different chariots.
 Then the ancient army called “Guruju Ko Paltan” shots gun bloom in the sky and their Majesties King and Queen in the chariot, after that the chariot festival and procession of the first day starts.

 “Guruju Ko Paltan” is a small detachment of soldiers, clad in strange pieces of grey-green uniform and carrying long guns of the time of King Prithvi Narayana Shah.
 Three officers with wizened, accompany them.
-The “Guruju Ko Paltan” play their role naturally with the old types of uniforms with old types of gun even to-day.
+The “Guruju Ko Paltan” plays their role naturally with the old types of uniforms with old types of guns even today.
 They participate in different religious processions such as during Indra Jatra, Matsyendranath Rath Yatra, and procession during the coronation.

 The local people where the chariots dragged organize feast and invite their relatives and friends and feed them in the evening after the chariot passed from their locality.

-On the seventh day of Indra Jatra the people make worship to the sky with oil-feed lamp to Akash Deep, Same Baji”(mixed ingredients of beaten rice (cheura) Soybeans and gingers are scattered over all images of Bhairab and people on such an occasion drink Jand (Local made beer) which is extracted out of the mouths of Bhairabas placed at Indra Chowk and in the vicinity of Hanuman Dhoka palace.
+On the seventh day of Indra Jatra, the people make worship to the sky with an oil-feed lamp to Akash Deep, Same Baji”(mixed ingredients of beaten rice (cheura) Soybeans and gingers are scattered over all images of Bhairab and people on such an occasion drink Jand (Local made beer) which is extracted out of the mouths of Bhairabas placed at Indra Chowk and in the vicinity of Hanuman Dhoka Palace.

 On the eighth and last day of Indra Jatra, the wooden pole of Indradhoja erected for eight days is felled, and thus ends of the festival of Indra Jatra which is celebrated to propitiate the god Indra, the god of rain.